medialab/minet/docs/cli.md

 Using Twitter API to find whether batches of tweets are still available today and if they aren't, attempt to find a reason why.

-This command relies on tweet ids.
+This command relies on tweet ids or tweet urls.
 We recommand to add --user and the tweet's user id to the command, as more information is given in the output when you use this flag.
 It will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take